sjogrenjohan/TechStore/README.md

 * Created a registration feature
 * Created a login feature
 * Placed an icon next to shopping cart for a smooth design that directs you to a userpage
+* Added a user page for order history
+* Added a log out button at the user page
+* When logged in username is displayed in the navbar